-7. [Updated] Online safety and personal electronic devices
+8. Online safety and personal electronic devices

-The school will adhere to the E-safety, Email and Data Security Policy and Social Media Policyat all times.
+The school will adhere to the Online Safety Policy at all times.

 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.